MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-single.md

 In this topic, we provide you with the instructions to configure Converged NIC with a single NIC in your Hyper-V host.

-The example configuration depicts two Hyper-V hosts, **Hyper-V Host A**, and **Hyper-V Host B**.
+The example configuration in this topic describes two Hyper-V hosts, **Hyper-V Host A**, and **Hyper-V Host B**.

 ## Step 1.
 Test the connectivity between source and destination

 Ensure that the physical NIC can connect to the destination host.
 This test demonstrates connectivity by using Layer 3 \(L3\) - or the IP layer - as well as Layer 2 \(L2\).

-The following illustration, both servers have a single physical NIC (pNIC) installed, and the NICs are connected to a top of rack \(ToR\) physical switch.
+The following image shows that both servers have a single physical NIC (pNIC) installed, and the NICs are connected to a top of rack \(ToR\) physical switch.
 In addition, the servers are located on the same subnet, which is 192.168.1.x/24.

 ![Hyper-V hosts](../../media/Converged-NIC/1-single-test-conn.jpg)